WesR/Random-as-a-service/readme.md

 ## tl;dr
-This is a cloudflare worker I made to test how their worker system works, along with usage of wasm and Rust. by default it returns in the following schema:
+This is a cloudflare worker I made to test how their worker system works, and lets me play with wasm and Rust.
+By default the API returns in the following schema:
 `{"value":"KKpR1al9JZTFOHXeGrb9yUuhppiunC0O"}` .
-Feel free to use it for whatever you want.
-HTTPS only. use the "size" header to change the size, and use any Content-Type header other then "application/json" to get a raw output.
-It also accepts a "size" url param. https://random.wesring.com/?size=100 .
-Since I'm using the cloudflare worker free tier, the endpoint is capped at 100,000 calls per day, with a maximum compute time of 10ms.
-Because of that 10ms time cap, very large responses timeout.
+Feel free to use the app for whatever you want.
+HTTPS only.
+Use the "size" header to change the size, and use any "Content-Type" header that isn't "application/json" to get a raw output.
+The API also accepts a "size" url param. https://random.wesring.com/?size=100 .
+Since I am using the cloudflare worker free tier, the endpoint is capped at 100,000 calls per day, with a maximum compute time of 10ms.
+Because of that 10ms time cap, very large responses might timeout.
 BSD licensed.

 ## Curl
 Example curl: